 The design, typography, visual concept and artistic expression

 The classic illustration style is framed by a modern, logical template.
-Behind the icons is the ornate graphic pattern and play on denomination that helps support the story behind each note, and which have been adapted for the extensive work the designers at Norges Bank have to do to transform the blueprints into actual money.
+Behind the icons is the ornate graphic pattern and play on denomination that helps support the story behind each note, and which have been adapted for the extensive work the designers at Norges Bank have to do to transform the designs into actual money.
 This has produced a series that supports the general expectations of banknotes, along with reflecting Nordic modernity.

+50 Kroner.
 The ocean which binds us together

 Icon: Utvær lighthouse in Sogn and Fjordane, Norway’s westernmost point

 Years ago, the coast was the only way possible to travel the length and breadth of Norway.
 High mountains prevented Norwegians from crossing the country over land.
 The expansion of lighthouses in Norway throughout the 1800’s simplified coastal traffic, making it safer and more streamlined, and therefore central to industrial development, trade, communications and the nation.
 The lighthouse system made distances shorter and the coast more compact, helping to bind the country together.
 The background illustration is a detail of latitudes from an old sea chart, and the seagull a symbol of what connects the sea, air and land.